Mary Peteranna BA, MCIFA FSA Scot

-Mary joined AOC in 2014 from Ross and Cromarty Archaeology Services (RoCAS), a consultancy she co-founded in 2010, and is currently operations manager in AOC's Inverness office.
-Mary trained in the U.S, studying archaeology at Boston University whilst training in the US Navy Reserve Officer Training Corps.
-After 4 years of service in the U.S. Navy, she moved to Scotland and returned to the field of archaeology.
+Mary joined AOC in 2014 from Ross and Cromarty Archaeology Services (RoCAS), a consultancy she co-founded in 2010, and is currently Operations Manager in AOC's Inverness office.
+Mary completed her university studies at Boston University with dual degrees in Archaeology and French Language/Literature, whilst training in the US Navy Reserve Officer Training Corps.
+After 4 years of active duty service in the U.S. Navy, she returned to archaeology in Scotland.